 What are you looking for in your career?

 Based on the above two terms; lecturer and politician, I created a new term called lecturer politician.
 This term is created in order to describe someone who has no intention to become an educator, albeit he is a lecturer.
 The lecturer politicians use their academic status (lecturer, associate professor or professor) as a vehicle in the pursuit of power, like a politician does.
 Their intention is not to be a good teacher and researcher, but to seek power and fame.
-Is this wrong intentions?
-The answer is actually no, because everyone is free to dream what they want to be in their future life.
-Usually a lecturer politician is not interested in teaching.
+Are these wrong intentions?
+The answer is actually no because everyone is free to dream about what they want to be in their future life.
+Usually, a lecturer politician is not interested in teaching.